chrismejia/mongoose-intro-holostats/mongoose-guide.md

 1. After importing mongoose, you can connect to a DB using `.connect()`.
    `.connect()` accepts three params:

    - the connection URL (local or remote)
    - a callback run on connection success
    - a callback that handles DB errors
-- Create `/schema/Idol.js`

 ```js
 mongoose.connect("mongodb://localhost/crashCourse", () => {